alondmnt/joplin-plugin-tag-navigator/README.md

     - **Tag-by-notes:** Search for links or [[wikilinks]] to notes (including backlinks to the current note).
     - **Tag in front matter:** All Markdown front matter fields can be treated as tags. ([video](https://www.youtube.com/watch?v=L3zHletRk54), [tips](#front-matter-tags))
     - **Edit tags:** Add, replace and remove inline tags via the panel context menu (right-click on a tag).
+    - **Search / extend query from the editor**: Right-click on a tag in the editor to search for it or add it to the current query.
     - **Insert tags** from the panel into the note editor. ([tips](#tag-insertion))
     - **Toggle checkboxes** / TODOs from the panel, including [[x]it! style](https://xit.jotaen.net) checkboxes (click, or right-click for 6 task states). ([tips](#inline-todos))
     - **Nested tags** hierarchy: Search parent tags to find the locations of their children.
 Example: #parent/child. ([video](https://www.youtube.com/watch?v=h-HdX7npbIw))